2000 commercial actors strike

-A nationwide strike by the members of the Screen Actors Guild and the American Federation of Television and Radio Artists against the American Association of Advertising Agencies began on May 1, 2000 and ended on October 30, 2000.
+A nationwide strike by the members of the Screen Actors Guild and the American Federation of Television and Radio Artists against the American Association of Advertising Agencies began on May 1, 2000, and ended on October 30, 2000.

 Background

-At the time, SAG and AFTRA represented a total of approximately 135,000 actors who were paid $720 million USD in 1999 for their work in the advertising industry.
-However, the average SAG member was making less than $7,000 USD per year despite having to pay many related costs out of pocket, and most SAG members had other jobs which provided the majority of their income.
+At the time, SAG and AFTRA represented a total of approximately 135,000 actors who were paid US$720 million in 1999 for their work in the advertising industry.
+However, the average SAG member was making less than $7,000 per year despite having to pay many related costs out of pocket, and most SAG members had other jobs that provided the majority of their income.

 Unionized actors had been paid by a residuals system for network television since the 1950s.
-This system provided actors with payment for every time the commercial aired.
-However, this system was not extended to cable television, where the average union actor could expect to receive a $1,000 USD for their appearance in an ad, no matter how many times it aired.
-This discrepancy was a sticking point for both advertising firms and acting unions, and the members of SAG who worked frequently worked as commercial actors had specifically lobbied William Daniels to run to ensure leadership support for negotiations on advertising fees.
-With an approaching expiration of the existing contract for commercial acting, the unions and advertisers both came to the table with a mind to reconcile the discrepancy between systems.
-With advertisers proposing a flat fee to replace the residuals system on network TV, and unions pushing for an extension of the residuals system to cable TV.
+This system provided actors with payment every time the commercial aired.
+However, this system was not extended to cable television; a union actor received US$1,000 for their appearance in a cable ad no matter how many times it aired.
+This discrepancy was a sticking point for both advertising firms and acting unions.
+Consequently, a group of commercial actors and members of SAG specifically lobbied William Daniels to run as union President in order to ensure leadership support for negotiations on advertising fees.
+With an approaching expiration of the existing contract for commercial acting, the unions and advertisers both came to the table with a mind to reconcile the discrepancy between systems: advertisers proposing a flat fee to replace the residuals system on network TV, and unions pushing for an extension of the residuals system to cable TV.

 The two sides met several times prior to strikes, including with the guidance of a federal mediator, but stalled on a deal over the main points of negotiation.
-This led the SAG and AFTRA boards to vote unanimously (150-0) for a strike.
+The SAG and AFTRA boards voted unanimously (150–0) for a strike.